neilkotun/neilkotun/README.md

 ### Hi there 👋

-- I am a Computer Engingeering major at UF :crocodile:
-- C++, java, python programming
-- Looking to improve my programming skills & knowledge
-- And to add to awesome open-source projects!

-- email: nkotun@ufl.edu
+- email: neilkotun@gmail.com

-- Happy Hacking! :smiley:
+- Happy Hacking! :crocodile: :smiley:

 <!--
 **neilkotun/neilkotun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.